NWU-NISL-Fuzzing/upbeat/README.md

 ## Jupyter Notebook

-We provide two notebooks, a [demo notebook](jupyter/demo.ipynb) for a quick insight of all steps in Upbeat, and a [reproduction notebook](jupyter/reproduction.ipynb) to reproduce our experiment.
+We provide two lightweight notebooks, a [demo notebook](jupyter/demo.ipynb) for a quick insight of all steps in Upbeat, and a [reproduction notebook](jupyter/reproduction.ipynb) to reproduce our experiment.
 Users can use our notebooks in two ways: launching it on your local machine or exploring it [online]().

 To run the notebook on your computer, follow these simple steps:

 ```
 cd jupyter
-jupyter notebook
+jupyter notebook --ip=[YOUR IP] --port=8888 --allow-root
 ```

 This will open the notebook in your default web browser, allowing you to interact with it seamlessly.